 Escape materialism and live simply.
 In our western culture, love of money and wealth is an enticing entrapment.
 In some American cultures, we never seem to have enough; still many don’t realize that an annual U.S. salary of $32,400 puts you in the top 1% of the wealthiest people in the world!
 Of course, the abject poverty in many countries significantly impacts the average, but the point is the same.
 Even poor Americans have access to more provision than many in the rest of the world.
 As Believers, we should be givers, not just consumers.
 I struggle with over-buying and careless spending and enjoy shopping as much as the next person.
 I often look around my house and think, “Do I really need anything more?”
 One of my goals for 2017 is to reduce the clutter and simplify my life.
 I encourage you to find a few good websites and newsletters regarding de-cluttering—the connection to clutter and mental and emotional wellness is quite fascinating.

 As the New Year begins, our resolution list can be daunting.
 We are challenged in each new season to incorporate ways to live healthier, grow spiritually, make better financial decisions, and much more.
-We have been inundated with ideas on how to live better in 2017.
+We have been inundated with ideas on how to live better.
 Let’s challenge one another to not only live better, but to LOVE better.

 By Lisa Jenkins-Moore